-In 2016, Clariant carried out a human rights due diligence assessment with the support of external human rights experts.
+Clariant carried out a human rights due diligence assessment with the support of external human rights experts a few years ago.
 It evaluated not only potential human rights impacts of its operations and activities, but also the effectiveness of its management and monitoring systems.

 Additionally, in a series of interactive working sessions, several key functions and departments prioritized their activities as to their scale and relevance to the business and their probability of having adverse effects on the human and labor rights of workers, communities, and other groups.
-Subsequently, Clariant carried out a rights assessment for a number of priority activities, including both internal and external risk factors, such as complex subcontracting arrangements and vulnerabilities of specific groups.
-A particularly thorough investigation took place for those areas identified as high-risk in the 2016 human rights due diligence review.
+Subsequently, Clariant carried out a rights assessment for several priority activities, including both internal and external risk factors, such as complex subcontracting arrangements and vulnerabilities of specific groups.
+A particularly thorough investigation took place for those areas identified as high-risk.

 The assessment aggregated human and labor rights risk levels of countries and industries.
 It found that the company’s potential impacts primarily relate to contract labor and supply chains for natural raw materials, particularly in regions with weak legal frameworks.
 For high-risk areas, it validated specific mitigation actions.